Find Trade Colleges

 Read full report on Clinical/Medical Laboratory Science at Weber State University

-Texas Tech University Health Sciences Center came in at #15 in this year’s edition of the Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools ranking.
+Texas Tech University Health Sciences Center ranked #15 on this year’s Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools list.
 Located in the large city of Lubbock, TTUHSC is a public school with a moderately-sized student population.

 Santa Fe College undergraduate students pay an average of $9,189 in tuition and fees each year.

-Ferris State University landed the #18 spot in the 2023 rankings for the best value bachelor’s degree clinical/medical laboratory science programs.
+With a ranking of #18, Ferris State University did quite well on this year’s best value schools for clinical/medical laboratory science students working on their bachelor’s degree.
 Ferris is a large public school located in the distant town of Big Rapids.

 As a testament to the quality of education it offers, Ferris also is in the top 20% of our Best Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools ranking.